Didactic Program in Dietetics

 A Didactic Program in Dietetics (DPD) is designed for those who wish to enter the dietetics profession.
 It is an academic program in a U.S. regionally accredited college or university that culminates in a minimum of a baccalaureate degree.
 The TCU DPD is a two-year program that meets the eligibility requirements and accreditation standards for entry-level dietetics education programs specified by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Coursework is based upon achievement of Core Knowledge Requirements for the RDN for Didactic Programs in Dietetics and emphasizes the scientific and evidence base of dietetics practice, professional practice expectations, clinical and customer services, and practice management and the use of resources.
 The TCU DPD curriculum includes courses in human nutrition, food science, food and culture, community nutrition, food systems management, medical nutrition therapy and nutrition research.
 These courses are based on a solid science and math background, which include general chemistry, organic chemistry, biochemistry, microbiology, physiology, psychology, sociology, economics, and elementary statistics.

-The mission of the TCU Didactic Program in Dietetics is to support the missions of the University, college and department by fostering a rigorous academic curriculum that prepares students to be scientifically competent, accountable, and ethically responsible citizens who are prepared for supervised practice and/or graduate school and advancing as self-educating dietetics professionals who will become Registered Dietitian Nutritionists in the global community.
+The mission of the Didactic Program in Dietetics (DPD) at Texas Christian University is to support the missions of the University, college and department by fostering a rigorous academic curriculum that prepares students to be scientifically competent, accountable and ethically responsible citizens who are prepared for supervised practice and/or graduate school, leading to eligibility for the CDR credentialing exam, and thereby advancing as self-educating dietetics professionals who will become Registered Dietitian Nutritionists in the global community.

 The goals and student learning objectives of the Program support the DPD mission and are listed below.
 Data collected to determine achievement of Program goals is available upon request to ACEND and to the public.